mirmursaleen19/Expense-analyzer-python/README.md

-AI Powered Expense Analyzer
+AI Powered Expense Analyzer 📊

-This project analyzes personal expenses using Python.
-It cleans data, visualizes spending, predicts future expenses, and gives saving advice.

-Tech stack
+Overview:
+This project is a Python based expense analysis system.
+It helps analyze personal spending data, visualize patterns, and predict future expenses using basic machine learning.

+The goal of this project is to demonstrate practical Python, data analysis, and visualization skills through a complete end to end workflow.

+Key features:
+Reads and processes expense data from CSV files Performs category wise and daily expense analysis Visualizes spending patterns using bar and line charts Applies a basic machine learning model to predict future expenses Provides simple insights to support better financial decisions

+Technologies used:
 Python
 Pandas
 NumPy